 Does the thought of hanging Christmas lights and attending holiday work parties make you want to grab your sleeping bag and run for the nearest cave?
-2013 has been intense for many of us.
-We felt overscheduled and overworked, and we rarely got the chance to unplug.
-We navigated big career and life transitions—and had little time to integrate these changes.
+We often feel overscheduled and overworked, and we rarely get the chance to unplug.
+This year we might have navigated big career and life transitions—and had little time to integrate these changes.
 Frankly, we’re exhausted.
 We’re ready for rest.
 Not a relaxed evening by the fire, but a serious stretch of lazy days, long naps, walks in the woods, deep nourishing slumber, and joyful, easy, simple connections with friends and family who feed us emotionally and spiritually.
 What we most need in the coming weeks is not the latest iPad or one last trip to the mall, but permission to rest, relax, unplug, and do nothing.
 But with the holidays and all the activity and invitations that come with this season knocking on our door—what’s a person to do?
 I challenge you to take the road less traveled and take a radical stand for what you most need this year.
 Consider the following five ideas:

 - Schedule downtime now.
 Block out periods on your calendar during the holiday season for “dedicated relaxation,” where your only job is to rest.
 Schedule half-days, full days, weekends, or an entire week if you can swing it.
 Maybe you’ll feel like a nature hike when your period for renewal rolls around or maybe you’re better served by staying in your pajamas, turning off your smart phone, sipping on hot tea, and watching the leaves fall from the trees.
 Make downtime a priority and schedule this now so you can honor your commitment to deep to-the-bones self-renewal.